Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 This should focus on:

 - Who benefits from the research: Wellcome already has a commitment to focusing on those most affected by our health challenges.
-Accordingly, we expect our research partners to be able to demonstrate within their research and activity plans that their outputs will be made meaningfully accessible and used by those who most need it and, if appropriate, those who participated in the research.
+We expect our applicants to be able to demonstrate within their research and activity plans that their outputs will be made meaningfully accessible and used by those who most need it and, if appropriate, those who participated in the research.

 In scope

-- Proposals that include the four key elements of:
+- Proposals that include the three key elements of:

 - an evidence gap that can be filled in the short time available

-- engaged research approach with key stakeholders identified
+- an engaged research approach with key stakeholders identified (including a communication strategy)

 Out of scope